How to defrost a condensate pipe

 During extreme weather conditions, even quality insulation may not be enough to prevent the condensate pipe from freezing.
 It may help to temporarily run your boiler with the boiler thermostat set as high as possible for as long as the cold spell lasts.
 This reduces the amount of condensate that forms and so will lower the chances of the water freezing in the pipe.
 However, it will cost more to run the heating at a higher temperature, radiators will get very hot and, if you do this, it’s important to remember to change the boiler thermostat settings back to normal as soon as the very cold weather passes.

-If you continue to experience problems, it’s best to call a Gas Safe registered engineer to help.
+If you continue to experience problems, and you are responsible for your own repairs, you should contact a Gas Safe registered engineer to help.

 Should you pour boiling or hot water on a frozen condensate pipe?